Net Working Capital: What It Is & How To Calculate It

-Net working capital (NWC) is the difference between a company’s current assets and current liabilities.
-A positive net working capital indicates a company has sufficient funds to meet its current financial obligations and invest in other activities.
-For example, if current assets are $85,000 and current liabilities are $40,000, the NWC is $45,000.
+Net working capital (NWC) is the difference between a company’s current assets and current liabilities and an indicator of the solvency of a business.
+Positive net working capital indicates that a company has sufficient funds to meet its current financial obligations and invest in other activities.
+For example, if current assets are $85,000 and current liabilities are $40,000, the business’s NWC is $45,000.

 Net Working Capital Formula